These 14 mountain biking movies are guaranteed to get you in gear

 Nino: The Movie

 When it comes to cross-country mountain biking, there's one man who's dominated its recent history over the past decade.
 That man is Nino Schurter.
-This film follows Schurter as the 2016 Olympics approach and his focus on attempting to win an Olympic gold medal.
+This film follows Schurter as Rio 2016 approaches and his focus on attempting to win a gold medal.
 The film also portrays Schurter's life at home with his family, showing that despite being ambitious and driven, the thing that truly inspires him are those who he holds dearest.

 After even more MTB?
 Here are some series to get stuck into.